 Touch your kitten with gentle hands only.
 If you need to improve your trust level with your cat, your kitten needs to know that your hands are gentle, loving hands.
 Hands provide pets and scritches and loving touches.
 Hands mean purring and ear rubs.
 Gentle hands are vital when fostering kittens so they grow up understanding appropriate claw usage.

-Desensitizing paws to touch
+Desensitizing Paws to Touch

-While your kitten is in a restful state and accepting pets and scritches, begin by gentle touching his paws.
+While your kitten is in a restful state and accepting pets and scritches, begin by gently touching his paws.
 Slowly build up over time until you can gently squeeze the paws, and get each claw to extract.
 A good time to start this is after a meal, when the kitten is happy and sleepy.
 At first, the kitten may startle and pull away when you touch her paws.
 This is normal!
 She is not used to it.
 Over a few days or weeks, the kitten won’t take more notice of her paws being touched than she does of her ears being scratched.

 How to Cut a Kitten’s Nails